Anaphylaxis

 (Australasian Society of Clinical Immunology and Allergy)

-If you have had anaphylaxis for the first time, after those immediate steps and then getting emergency medical care, as part of your treatment plan you need to:
+If you experience anaphylaxis for the first time, after following the immediate steps and receiving emergency medical care, your treatment plan may include:

-• see a specialist to find out your triggers
+• seeing your usual healthcare provider or a specialist to find out your triggers

-• work out an anaphylaxis action plan(external link) with your healthcare provider
+• working out an anaphylaxis action plan(external link) with your healthcare provider

-• attend follow-ups if required by your healthcare provider
+• attending follow-ups if required by your healthcare provider

-• get educated on how to avoid triggers and use an adrenaline auto-injector if you are prescribed one
+• leaning how to avoid triggers and use an adrenaline auto-injector (if you're prescribed one)

 Adrenaline is the first-line treatment for anaphylaxis